magicalsoup/Code-Breaker/README.md

 - Rulebook and tutorial

 # Credits
-Developed with Lakshy-Gupta for ICS4U final project
+Developed with Lakshy-Gupta and Peter Wang for ICS4U final project